 Brand Name: Levemir

-Levemir cartridges is used for:
+Levemir cartridges are used for:

 Treating diabetes mellitus.

-Levemir cartridges is a long-acting form of the hormone insulin.
+Levemir cartridges are a long-acting form of the hormone insulin.
 It works by helping your body to use sugar properly.
 This lowers the amount of glucose in the blood, which helps to treat diabetes.